 TOLEDO, Ohio — Editor's note: The above video aired as a report from WTOL 11 sister station 10TV.

-A 41-year-old was indicted in Lucas County Thursday on 37 charges related to providing funeral services without a license had his first court appearance Friday.
+A 41-year-old man wanted in Lucas County on 37 charges related to providing funeral services without a license had his first court appearance Friday.

 Shawnte Hardin is facing numerous felony charges, including one count of engaging in a pattern of corrupt activity, three counts of records tampering, and eight counts of abuse of a corpse.
 Hardin has operated businesses in Lucas, Cuyahoga, Summit and Franklin counties since at least 2019.